 |Scoring||Each subject is graded out of 200.
 Students must receive 145 to pass each subject, meaning they must receive at least 580 to pass the GED overall.||Students must score at least 500 out of 800 on each subject test and receive a 2 out of 8 on the writing portion of the test to pass.||Students must score at least 8 out of 20 on each subject test and at least a 2 out of 6 on the writing portion of the test.
 In order to pass, a student’s overall score on all subject tests must be at least 45.|

 The GED is a 425-minute test taken in sections on a computer at a testing center.
 It encompasses four subject areas: reasoning through language arts, math, science, and social studies.
-The cost differs in each state; in some areas, the cost may be nothing, while others charge upwards of $80.00.
-You can contact your state’s GED administrator or check your state’s Department of Education website for the cost.
+The cost differs in each state; in some areas, the cost may be nothing, while others charge upwards of $120.00.
+You can look up your state's policies online or check your state’s Department of Education website for the cost.
 The breakdown of the test is as follows:

 - Reasoning through language arts: This 150-minute section aims to test a student’s ability to comprehend, write, and edit using the English language.
 There are three subsections of language arts.

 - Reading comprehension: In this subsection, students typically receive an excerpt of a text and answer questions about the main idea, meaning, and inferences.

 - Writing: This subsection tests a student’s ability to construct a valid argument using information given in a text, but it also tests knowledge of word processing since the exam is administered on a computer.